satishchpn/explore-aws/README.md

 > Download Spring boot Project(spring-boot-aws-example.zip).
 Unzip it and build jar file to later upload into Elastic BeanStalk.

-	> Note: Elastic Beanstalk is configured to forward requests to port 5000 by default so change the application port to 5000 Open application.properties change server.port to 5000
+	> Note: Elastic Beanstalk is configured to forward requests to port 5000 by default so change the application port to 5000 if not there
+		Open application.properties change server.port to 5000
 		server.port=5000
 		Open cmd and type mvn clean install to create spring-boot-aws-example.jar file